 For residential review Candidates.

-AI-GRS and AI-RRS Designation Experience Applications for MAI, SRPA, SRA, RM, RPRA, and ARM Designated Members
+AI-GRS and AI-RRS Designation Experience Applications for MAI, SRPA, SRA, RM, AACI, CRA, RPRA, and ARM Designated Members

 Please make sure that you have added the appropriate Candidate path prior to submitting experience applications.